Flashbang-Time/Shadow-MSM/README.md

 > [!IMPORTANT]
-> microSD driver has been written but is unstable; simple read/write operations work.
+> microSD driver has been written but is unstable; simple read/write operations work, it can successfully detect a SanDisk Ultra Plus 64GB.
 As for NAND, that's a whole other mountain I need to move.
 >
 > USB Gadget is hard because it's hard what can I say.
 >